rohitdwivedula/FCC-Tribute-Page-Exercise/README.md

 # FCC-Tribute-Page-Exercise

+Date of original creation: May 29, 2017
+Original Creation Uploaded to Codepen (Link to view page): https://codepen.io/rohitdwivedula/full/ybWbRg/

 This was the first simple project/exercise on FreeCodeCamp (while learning HTML) to create a webpage as a tribute to some famous person.

 1. Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/FreeCodeCamp/full/NNvBQW/.